dmcpatrimonio/neoarabe/ijia-abstract.md

-Portugal [@braga:1870historia] to José Marianno Filho [@mariannofilho:1943influencias] in Brazil and the Portuguese émigré to Brazil, Ricardo Severo [@severo:1916arte], erected reminiscences of Islamic culture into building blocks of national identity on both sides of the Atlantic.
-Yet, these and other critics, making the best out of the archaeological and philological means of their age, struggled with then prevailing Western racial hierarchies to acknowledge a foundational role for 'Mozarabic' culture in shaping the traditions of the Portuguese speaking world.
+Portugal [@braga:1870historia] to José Marianno Filho [@mariannofilho:1943influencias] in Brazil and the Portuguese émigré to Brazil, Ricardo Severo [@severo:1916arte], erected reminiscences of Islamic culture into building blocks of national identity on both shores of the Atlantic.
+These and other critics strove to acknowledge a foundational role for Islamic culture in shaping the traditions of the Portuguese speaking world.

+This article explores the links between the concept of 'Mozarabism' in the history and theory of Portuguese literature [@martins:1953teoriaXXVIII], and the emergence of nationalist architectural discourses promoting the appropriation of Islamic traditions.
+This relationship between literature and architecture arises out of Romanticist historical fiction [@almeidagarrett:1844miragaia] as a justification for a hedonistic 'architectural Orientalism' [@oulebsir:2009orientalisme].
+As with *andalucismo* in Spain, however, the Portuguese and Brazilian ability to leverage Islamic heritage within a nationalist narrative ultimately hinges on these nations' quite serious efforts at their own 'anthropological nation-building' [@leal:2006tylorian].

+For all the misappropriations and self-interested misreadings of Islamic heritage perpetrated by these late-nineteenth and early-twentieth century writers, I contend Luso-Brazilian 'Mozarabism' nevertheless builds upon real cultural exchanges between the Portuguese and Arabic speaking worlds from as early as the sixteenth century, and culminating in the thriving twentieth-century Arab communities in Brazil.
+Finally, the growing awareness, moving forward, of climate-sensitive architecture and of a pan-Mediterranean culture, has made these exchanges ever stronger and more theoretically consistent.